One of the questions I’m often asked by readers, is how to pick a blog niche.

 Example #16 The Accidental Icon (Blog Niche: Fashion)

 The fashion blogging niche has been popular for quite a long time.
-Today there are many excellent examples of fashion blogs covering unique styles.
+Today there are many excellent examples of fashion blogs covering unique styles (and many other great blog examples I showcase too).
 What makes Accidental Icon stand out is it’s a fashion blog created by a woman over the age of 60.

 While many fashion blogs are run by younger men and women, this blog shows that interesting and attractive fashion isn’t for one particular age.
 Blog creator Lyn Slater decided to pick a blog niche where she could show off her travel, style and thoughts on life from the perspective of an academic who’s experienced a lot over the decades.